 Although we perceive only one pitch when listening to someone speak or sing, in reality, we’re also hearing a multitude of different frequencies, called overtones, each with different perceivable loudness (caused by the amplitudes of the sound waves in each frequency).
 The pitch we hear is determined by the frequency of largest amplitude, which is usually the fundamental frequency (fo), the frequency of vocal fold vibration.

 As the sound that was produced by the source passes through the filter (the remainder of the larynx2, the pharynx, the mouth and the nose), the amplitudes of the different overtones that compose the sound are each lowered in different amounts.
 The way in which the filter relatively heightens or dampens each frequency is responsible for the tone, timbre or texture of the voice.

 This doesn’t mean, however, that your tone is fixed.
 Your vocal tract (i.e. the space from your vocal folds to your lips) is highly modifiable through the movement of its many different structures: the larynx, the true vocal folds, the false vocal folds, the epiglottis (the protective cover flap of the larynx), the aryepiglottic funnel, the velum (or soft palate), the jaw, the tongue, and the lips, for example, from shortest to longest distance from the source.

 The geometric volume of the vocal tract (i.e. vocal tract volume, or VTV) affects how the voice sounds for the same reason that the sound of a trombone sounds deeper and darker than that of a trumpet: the smaller the resonating space, the higher the frequencies emphasized as the sound travels from the source through the filter.
 Therefore, a smaller vocal tract (created by raising the larynx) emphasizes higher frequencies, creating brighter sounds, whereas a larger vocal tract (created by lowering the larynx) emphasizes lower frequencies, creating a darker sound.

-When you swallow, your larynx quickly rises, briefly disappearing up inside your jaw, and then slides back down.
+When you swallow, your larynx quickly rises and then slides back down.
 This illustrates the broad range of motion your larynx is capable of, and, by extension, the amount by which you can shorten or lengthen the vocal tract.

 For singers, public speakers and voice actors